8 points to consider when choosing the right Income Protection Policy.

 Your ability to earn income is your most important asset so having a plan in place when you are forced off the track and require a tune up from your mechanic is vital.
 An Income Protection (IP) Policy can assist to smooth out the bumps in the road ahead (including the earmarked APRA changes come 31 March 2020.)
-Not all IP cover is created equally and there can be many moving parts required to act in sync for peak performance and below we have listed 8 to consider!
+Not all IP cover is created equally and there can be many moving parts required to act in sync for peak performance.

 - Does your policy have a 3 tier definition of totally disabled?
 Is there a waiting period requirement to be totally disabled for a certainty period of time in order to be eligible for a payment?